AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 3. Generation of SDR Diagram: Upon successful validation, the SDR diagram is generated based on the provided parameters.

-4. Navigation: Users can navigate back to the home page or proceed to view the generated diagram.
+4. Navigation: Users can navigate back to the home page or proceed to next page to generate diagram.

 ## Output Page